teralad/venom/README.md

         bash run.sh

-4. Once it is done,close the terminal and open a new session
+4. Once above process finishes, close the terminal and open a new session

-    For encoded a location id
+    To encode a key

         e 12345

-    For decode a location id
+    to decode a key

         d TG9jYXRpb246MTM1OTk=